-The management of customer zero-party data, including customer consents and preferences, typically represents a "crossover" initiative - one that begins as a marketing project, gains traction through IT, and finds valuable application in customer service and support.
-Moreover, in its aim to unify the company's view of a consumer and make information available through a central repository, an effective program acts as a silo-breaker inside companies, encouraging a holistic view of customer interaction.
+Preference management typically represents a "crossover" initiative - one that begins as a marketing project, gains traction through IT and finds valuable application in customer service and support.
+Moreover, in its aim to unify the company's view of a consumer and make information available through a central repository, an effective preference management program acts as a silo breaker inside companies, encouraging a holistic view of customer interaction.
 In short, it can be complicated.

-Once the educational and budgetary hurdles are cleared and an enterprise has decided to introduce consent and preference management into its technology architecture, a new challenge arises: where to begin?
+Once the educational and budgetary hurdles are cleared and an enterprise has decided to introduce preference management into its technology architecture, a new challenge arises: where to begin?

-For some, the challenge is artificially enlarged by the ideal they hope to attain: zero-party data collection at every touchpoint, seamless integration between systems, and a 360-degree view of every customer available on-demand.
+For some, the challenge is artificially enlarged by the ideal they hope to attain: preference collection at every touchpoint, seamless integration between systems and a 360-degree view of every customer available on-demand.
 Overwhelmed by the sheer scope of work, the project team cools and inertia becomes a threat.

-For others, zero-party data management is a series of steps beginning with consent and preference management, each step building on the last, each further proving the validity of the original value proposition and demonstrating its worth in a progressive series of tests.
+For others, preference management is a series of steps, each one building on the last, each further proving the validity of the original value proposition and demonstrating its worth in a progressive series of tests.
 This is the model for success.

-The modern enterprise-class company is, in part, a living museum of hardware, software, and the various systems designed to connect it all together.
+The modern enterprise-class company is, in part, a living museum of hardware, software and the various systems designed to connect it all together.
 Authority over these assets (and, in some cases, liabilities) is spread between multiple departments and leadership hierarchies.
 In addition, some enterprises' corporate leadership structures are ill-equipped to meet the diverse challenges presented during the implementation process.